Term Definition

 10. Keeping the Project Sponsor and Steering Committee informed of project/program progress.

-The Project Owner owns the business case and is accountable for the planning, execution and delivery of the project and planned benefits, and demonstrating proper and authorised use of project funds and resources.
+The Project/Program Owner owns the business case and is accountable for the planning, execution and delivery of the project/program and planned benefits, and demonstrating proper and authorised use of funds and resources.
 Project/program ownership is determined by the primary objective/s of the project/program.

-4. Ensuring the project is executed as per approved plans and in a controlled manner.
+4. Ensuring the project/program is executed as per approved plans and in a controlled manner.

-5. Ensuring the project has effective and efficient controls and that all business case and project risks are effectively managed.
+5. Ensuring the project/program has effective and efficient controls and risks and issues are identified and effectively managed.

 6. Ensuring the project complies with applicable laws and regulations.

-7. Ensuring any enterprise-level risks and issues including changes associated with the project or program are managed or escalated to the right level in the organisation.
+7. Ensuring any enterprise-level risks and issues including changes associated with the project/program are managed or escalated to the right level in the organisation.

-8. Recommending appointment of the Project Manager to the Project Sponsor.
+8. Recommending appointment of the project/program manager to the sponsor.

-9. In conjunction with the Project Manager, leading the change management process and providing direction and support to enable adoption and embedding project outputs/deliverables into business-as-usual operations.
+9. In conjunction with the project/program team, lead the change management process and provide direction and support to enable adoption and embedding outputs/deliverables into business-as-usual operations.

-10. Ensuring that the planned benefits are realised.
+10. Ensuring that the planned benefits are tracked and realised.

 11. Ensuring compliance with UQ policies and associated procedures, tools and templates.

-The Project Sponsor is accountable for overseeing that the program or project is properly planned, resourced and implemented to deliver planned benefits.
-The Project Sponsor is an active leadership role within the program/project and will be held by a senior leader (an appropriate direct report to a USMG member) within the University.
+The Project/Program Sponsor is accountable for overseeing that the project/program is properly planned, resourced and implemented to deliver planned benefits.
+The project sponsor is an active leader within the program/project and is held by a senior leader (an appropriate direct report to a USET member) within the University.

-1. Ensuring effective and efficient governance over the project, including, where appropriate, chairing the project steering committee and ensuring the Committee composition (size of the committee and collective capability) is appropriate.
+1. Ensuring effective and efficient governance over the project/program, including, where appropriate, chairing the steering committee and ensuring the committee composition (size and collective capability) is appropriate.

 2. Reviewing, endorsing and approving (subject to the Delegations Framework) the project proposal, Business Case and Project Management Plan (unless the approval of the Project Management Plan and any variations to it has been assigned to the steering committee).

-3. Ensuring the project has appropriate funds, resources and capabilities to deliver the planned output, outcomes and benefits.
+3. Ensuring the project/program has appropriate funds, resources and capabilities to deliver the planned output, outcomes and benefits.

-4. Approving, in conjunction with the Project Owner and Steering Committee (if established) the appointment of a project manager.
+4. Approving, in conjunction with the project/program owner and steering committee (if established), the appointment of a project/program manager.

-5. Being the primary interface with the VCC and other management committees, as appropriate, and keeping executive stakeholders informed of a project/program performance.
+5. Being the primary interface with the USET and other management committees, as appropriate, and keeping executive stakeholders informed of a project/program performance.

-6. Monitoring and seeking assurance from the Project Owner and the Project Manager that the project complies with applicable laws and regulations and UQ policies, and that project risks, including any organisational level risks and issues associated with the project or program are assessed and managed effectively within agreed tolerances, or escalated to higher authority for resolution and/or guidance.
+6. Monitoring and seeking assurance from the project/program owner and manager that the project/program complies with applicable laws, regulations and UQ policies; and project/program risks, including any associated organisational level risks and issues, are assessed and managed effectively within agreed tolerances, or escalated to higher authority for resolution and/or guidance.

 Proposal